Famous Music Locations In London, England

 London WC2H 8LP, UK

-One street you shouldn’t overlook as a music lover is Denmark Street in Covent Garden.
+Denmark Street in Covent Garden is one street you shouldn’t overlook as a music lover.
 For one, it was the site for London’s famous Tin Pan Alley, where music publishers did business.
 Years later, it became a center for independent music shops and recording studios like Regent Sound Studio.
-This studio is where the Rolling Stones recorded their first album and Black Sabbath’s first two albums.
-What’s more, the Kinks recorded “You Really Got Me” here and Elton John and Bernie Taupin wrote “Your Song” on this street.
-Even further, David Bowie formed his first band here as did the Small Faces.
+The Rolling Stones recorded their first album and Black Sabbath’s first two albums in this studio.
+Moreover, the Kinks recorded “You Got Me” here, and Elton John and Bernie Taupin wrote “Your Song” on this street.
+Even further, David Bowie formed his first band here, and so did the Small Faces.

 For British punk rock fans, No. 6 & No. 7 Denmark Street is best known as the former residence and studio of the Sex Pistols.
 On the walls of the studio are graffiti drawn by Johnny Rotten.
 These two buildings are of such importance that it now has a Grade II protection listing.